gmunglani/fret-ibra/README.md

-# Fluorescence Resonance Energy Transfer - Image Background-subtracted Ratiometric Analysis (fret-ibra)
+# FRET - Image Background-subtracted Ratiometric Analysis (FRET-IBRA)

-fret-ibra is used to process fluorescence resonance energy transfer (FRET) intensity data to produce ratiometric images for further analysis.
+FRET-IBRA is used to process fluorescence resonance energy transfer (FRET) intensity data to produce ratiometric images for further analysis.
 The package contains modules for the background subtraction (using a novel algorithm based on DBSCAN clustering), image registration, and bleach correction of the donor and acceptor channels.
 The package accepts only multi-image TIFF stacks and outputs both multi-image TIFF and HDF5 stacks.

 ## Installation